 Story points vs. hours

 Traditional software teams give estimates in a time format: days, weeks, months.
 Many agile teams, however, have transitioned to story points.
-Story points rate the relative effort of work in a Fibonacci-like format: 0, 0.5, 1, 2, 3, 5, 8, 13, 20, 40, 100.
-It may sound counter-intuitive, but that abstraction is actually helpful because it pushes the team to make tougher decisions around the difficulty of work.
+Story points are units of measure for expressing an estimate of the overall effort required to fully implement a product backlog item or any other piece of work.
+Teams assign story points relative to work complexity, the amount of work, and risk or uncertainty.
+Values are assigned to more effectively break down work into smaller pieces, so they can address uncertainty.
+Over time, this helps teams understand how much they can achieve in a period of time and builds consensus and commitment to the solution.
+It may sound counter-intuitive, but this abstraction is actually helpful because it pushes the team to make tougher decisions around the difficulty of work.
 Here are few reasons to use story points:

 - Dates don’t account for the non-project related work that inevitably creeps into our days: emails, meetings, and interviews that a team member may be involved in.

 - Dates have an emotional attachment to them.
 Relative estimation removes the emotional attachment.